Enabling Micro-payments on IoT Devices using Bitcoin Lightning Network: Conclusion

 \section{Conclusion}

 In this paper, we proposed a secure and efficient protocol for enabling IoT devices to use Bitcoin's LN for sending payments.
-By modifying LN's existing protocols for peer channel management and on-chain Bitcoin transactions, a third peer (i.e. IoT device) was added to LN channels.
-The purpose was to enable resource constrained IoT devices that normally cannot interact with LN to interact with it and perform micro-payment transactions with other users.
+By modifying LN's peer protocol for channel management as well as LN's Bitcoin transactions, a third peer (i.e. IoT device) was added to LN channels.
 IoT device's interactions with LN is achieved through a gateway node which has access to LN and thus can provide LN services to it in return for a fee.
-In order to prevent possible threats that might arise from cheating among the parties in the channel, LN's Bitcoin scripts were modified.
-Our evaluation results showed that the proposed protocol enables smooth payments for IoT device with negligible delay/cost overheads while ensuring the security of the IoT device's funds.
+Our evaluation results showed that the proposed protocol enables smooth payments for the IoT device with negligible delay/cost overheads while ensuring the security of the IoT device's funds.